IngoGaucho/dm4-libremap-connect/README.md

 ###contact
-the deepamehta-to-libremap-bridge is coded by [Ingo](https://github.com/IngoGaucho)
+the deepamehta-to-libremap-bridge is coded by [Ingo](https://github.com/IngoGaucho) with kind contributions of [Malte](https://github.com/mukil

 ### License